Kevin-Carlos/aria-document-generator/README.md

 ## Immediate Goals
 - [x] Setup repository
 - [ ] Create the template for at least one document used by NNMTA
-- [ ] Hook the document engine to the main web application using Flask
+- [ ] Hook the document generator to the main web application using Flask
 - [ ] Show a proof of concept to stakeholders

 ## Future Work
-- [ ] Add all remaining documents to document engine
+- [ ] Add all remaining documents to document generator
 - [ ] Evaluate future needs of NNMTA for new document(s)